mesosphere/kubernetes-mesos/hack/dockerbuild/README.md

 ## Building the project

 Once the Docker image is generated it can be used to build binaries from the current master branch.
+The intent is to build the binaries in the running Docker container and then copy them back to the host when complete.
+This example copies the resulting binaries into the host-mounted volume `/tmp/target`.

 **SELinux:** On systems with SELinux enabled you may have to add a label to your host-mounted volume directory in order for the Docker container to write the binaries there:
 ```shell
 $ chcon -Rt svirt_sandbox_file_t /tmp/target
 ```

-This example copies the resulting binaries into `/tmp/target`, shown below as a host-mounted volume:
+To build and copy the binaries:
 ```shell
 $ docker run -rm -v /tmp/target:/target k8s-mesos-builder
 ...